DavidIacovone/nyarlathotep/README.md

 The app currently is connected to a stripe demo site which allows to perform a mock payment.
 Just refer to this doc page https://stripe.com/docs/testing

+## Testing chat

+The chat should work fine for you on the deployed app straightaway.
+However, sometimes netlify might cause some issues here due to the pricing tier selected for the app.
+The chat feature requires a lot computation power due to it's ai powered backend and sometimes this is too much for netlify free tier.
+If you encounter this issue please run the app locally for testing.